Princess Christina of Hesse: Family background and early life

-Born in Germany on 10 January 1933 at Friedrichshof Castle near Kronberg im Taunus, Princess Christina ("Krista") of Hesse was the eldest child of Prince Christoph of Hesse (1901 — 1943) and Princess Sophie of Greece and Denmark (1914 — 2001) Her father, Prince Christoph of Hesse, was a nephew of Germany's last emperor Wilhelm II.
-Her mother, Princess Sophie of Greece and Denmark, was a grand-daughter of KIng George I of Greece and a sister of Philip, Duke of Edinburgh.
+Born in Germany on 10 January 1933 at Friedrichshof Castle near Kronberg im Taunus, Princess Christina ("Krista") of Hesse was the eldest child of Prince Christoph of Hesse (1901–1943) and Princess Sophie of Greece and Denmark (1914–2001) Her father, Prince Christoph of Hesse, was a nephew of Germany's last emperor Wilhelm II.
+Her mother, Princess Sophie of Greece and Denmark, was a grand-daughter of King George I of Greece and a sister of Philip, Duke of Edinburgh.
 Christina belonged by birth to the senior line of the House of Hesse, a junior branch of which reigned as grand dukes of Hesse and by Rhine within the German Empire until 1918.
 Christina's paternal grandmother, Princess Margaret of Prussia, was a daughter of Queen Victoria's eldest daughter Victoria, and as such a sister of Kaiser Wilhelm II.

 Prince Christoph, a member of the Schutzstaffel (SS), held important positions in Germany's Nazi regime.
 During World War II, he was a major in the Luftwaffe.
-On 7 October 1943, when Christina was ten years old, her father was killed in an airplane crash in the Apennine mountains near Forlì, Italy.
+On 7 October 1943, when Christina was ten years old, her father was killed in an airplane crash in the Apennine Mountains near Forlì, Italy.
 His widow married Prince George William of Hanover in 1946.

-From her mother's two marriages, Christina had four siblings and three half-siblings: Princess Dorothea of Hesse (born 1934), Prince Karl of Hesse (1937-2022), Prince Rainer of Hesse (born 1939), Princess Clarissa of Hesse (born 1944), Prince Welf of Hanover (1947-1981), Prince Georg of Hanover (born 1949) and Princess Friederike of Hanover (born 1954).
+From her mother's two marriages, Christina had four siblings and three half-siblings: Princess Dorothea of Hesse (1934–2025), Prince Karl of Hesse (1937–2022), Prince Rainer of Hesse (born 1939), Princess Clarissa of Hesse (born 1944), Prince Welf of Hanover (1947–1981), Prince Georg of Hanover (born 1949) and Princess Friederike of Hanover (born 1954).